 - a Guide and Helper to individuals – empowering and supporting them to self-improve and self-development in many different ways.

-Whilst some L&D professionals are already taking on the role of a Modern Learning Advisor – especially in smaller organisations – for other (larger) organisations this will require a big change in terms of their work.
+Whilst some L&D professionals are already taking on the work of a Modern Learning Advisor – especially in smaller organisations – for other (larger) organisations this will require a big change in terms of their work.